OneZx/English/Oral English/level 3/Unit-1 Part-2.md

 #### Kim's Movie Star Dream

+1. Kim is a popular Korea actress. [kə'rɪr]
+2. She's 28 years old, slim and beatuiful.
+3. She has a large fan club, and her movies are very popular.
+4. Everywhere she goes, her fans want her autograph. ['ɔtəɡræf] 亲笔签名
+5. But Kim wants more.
+6. `She wants to be popular all over the world.`

+---

+1. `Tomorrow is a special day for her.`
+2. She's leaving for Hollywood.
+3. She's going to Hollywood to meet with some top movie executives. [ɪg'zɛkjʊtɪvz] 总监
+4. The meeting is scheduled for the day after tomorrow.
+5. If the meeting goes well, `she'll be` in a Hollywood movie.
+6. This is her chance to become a star.

+---

+1. She met the movie's director last year.
+2. He came to Korea and saw her latest movie.
+3. After that, he decided to use her in his new movie.
+4. Fortunately, Kim's English is excellent, so she can play the role.

+---

+1. The director wants her to play a major role in the movie.
+2. The movie story will take place in the future.
+3. At that time , the world will be a very different place.
+4. Unfortunately, much of the world will be polluted.
+5. Robots will do much of the work, and only the very rich can have a good life.

+---

+1. The ending of the movie is still a secret.
+2. Even Kim doesn't know how it will end.
+3. But she hopes it will have a happy ending.
+4. She wants people to have hope for a better future.

-#### Actions & Comparisons 待修改
+#### Actions & Comparisons

 1. These people are having a meeting.
-2. The woman is giving a presenttation.
+2. The woman is giving a presentation.
 3. This person is having a scary dream.
 4. In his dream , something is chasing him, so he is running as fast as he can.
 5. This old man is a tourist.
-6. He is looking out the window of tour bus.
+6. He is looking out the window of his tour bus. `[tʊr]`
-7. These young couple are in Art mesumunm
+7. These young couple is in an art museunm
-8. They are looking at a famous painting.
+8. They are looking at a famous painting. `They are--`
 9. The sun `is setting behind` the mountains.
 10. The sky is turning red.